 4. Practice Race Day Nutrition

-This is one of those tips for half marathon training that many runners just don’t think about!
+This is one of those tips for half marathon training that gets sorely overlooked.

-Runners’ tummies are notoriously sensitive due to all of the jostling that occurs.
-So, practice your nutrition on your long runs, so you know what works best for you.
+Runners’ stomachs are notoriously sensitive due to all of the jostling that happens.
+Practice your nutrition ahead of time (during your long runs) so you know what works best for you.

-You can use gels, gummies special drinks, or good old-fashioned pretzels.
+You can use gels, gummies special drinks, or good old-fashioned nuts and raisins.

 It’s tempting just to run when you train for a race, but building and maintaining muscle is key to not losing any fitness you had before you started training.
 Plus, strong muscles will help you run more quickly and efficiently.

 Focus on your whole body: work your core, legs, and arms throughout the week.
-Just don’t schedule leg day right before a long run.
+Just be sure to space the trainings out appropriately – i.e., don’t schedule leg day right before a long run.

 Besides all the running and cross-training, there is another crucial part of half marathon training: recovering!